~14~

 In the end, I left the shop feeling upset and anxious, which only made the headache I had all afternoon worse.

-When I got off the bus in Barnes I was on the verge of despair.
-Walking down the ill-lit, empty lanes leading to my house I finally stopped fighting my tears, and let them flow down my cheeks freely.
-There they mixed with the cool drops of the autumnal drizzle, brought under the large hood of my coat by the chilly wind, making me shiver.
+When I got off the bus in Barnes, I was on the verge of despair.
+Walking down the ill-lit, empty lanes leading to my house, I finally stopped fighting my tears and let them flow down my cheeks freely.
+There, they mixed with the cool drops of the autumnal drizzle, brought under the large hood of my coat by the chilly wind, making me shiver.

 "I need you," I whispered to the wind caressing my face, my silent tears morphing into audible sobs.
-I needed his strength and his courage so great that it would suffice for both of us, forever.
+I needed his strength and his courage so great that it would suffice for both of us forever.

 My now confirmed pregnancy made everything look so much more complicated.
-How was I supposed to go back to Bran next Halloween, trying to reach him again, not knowing what I would find on the other side this time around, with a baby in my arms?
+How was I supposed to go back to Bran next Halloween, trying to reach him again, not knowing what I would find on the other side this time around, with our baby in my arms?
 The child would be, hmm... five months old?
 Could I ever risk going back with the baby?
 What if something went wrong and...

 I stopped in my tracks suddenly as I was about to turn around another dark corner, realising two things at the same time -- I wasn't supposed to walk home this way, Lia was right, these lanes were far too dark and creepy.
 And I wasn't on my own.

-Someone was definitely with me, watching, hidden in the shadows shrouding the tall stone garden walls that lined boths sides of the lane.
+Someone was definitely with me, watching, hidden in the shadows shrouding the tall stone garden walls that lined both sides of the lane.
 Whoever it was stood motionless, perfectly invisible to my eyes, but I could feel their presence.

 I scanned the seemingly empty darkness cautiously, my skin crawling, finding no one.
 The faint rustle of a pile of fallen leaves, being swept into a whirlpool of quick motion and blurred images by the increasing wind in a distant corner, under the only lamp post, made me jump.

 "Hello?"
 I called, voice shaking, trying hard to sound braver than I felt.
-The light flickered, threatening to go out and leave in complete darkness.
+The light flickered, threatening to go out and leave me in complete darkness.
 "What do you want from me?"
 I asked, speaking louder to make sure my voice would reach the stranger despite the faint howling of the wind.

-As there was no response I resumed my walk after a few moments, quickening my pace gradually and reaching my house running.
+As there was no response, I resumed my walk after a few moments, quickening my pace gradually and reaching my house running.

-Relief flooded my body, pushing all the fear away, when I found Mum at home.
+Relief flooded my body, pushing all the fear away when I found Mum at home.
 I couldn't stand to be alone in the large, old house right now.

 Lost Without YouWhere stories live.
 Discover now